benwestondigital/playwright-framework/README.md

 - Install Node Modules
 - Then open the repo in VSCode

-Create a .env file and add your USERNAME and PASSWORD to allow the tests to signed-in tests to run.
+Create a .env file and add your EMAIL and PASSWORD to allow the tests to signed-in tests to run.

 **More Information**
 More Info can be found on my [portfolio](benweston.dev)